UPDATE (09.19.2021): Post substantially revised for clarity. This update includes new commentary and updated images.

 - Expand (build new lines)

-Regarding point 1 (enhance), I’ll begin with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.
+I’ll begin my series on point 1 – enhance – with the Central Park West (CPW) trunk line, which serves the A, B, C, and D trains.

 Over the years, I’ve given much though to what The Bronx’s historic Grand Concourse would look like after getting the Complete Streets treatment.
 As NYC DOT’s plans don’t go nearly far enough, I decided to flesh out some ideas using Streetmix!